lacegiovanni17/Nextjs-dev-Portfolio/README.md

 ## Introduction
-This is a code repository for the corresponding video.
+This is the code repository for the corresponding video.

-Flash is a digital memories sharing App that allows users to create, share, and view memories with friends and family.
-It typically includes features such as creating new memory by adding a photo, title, description, liking, editing and deleting.
-The overall goal of Flash is to allow users to easily keep track of shared experiences and reminisce on them together.
+This is personal portfolio of mine.
+I utilized Next.js, React.js, Tailwind CSS, and Framer Motion to create my personal portfolio.
+Next.js provided server-side rendering and routing, React.js facilitated component-based development, Tailwind CSS offered a utility-first approach for styling, and Framer Motion enabled smooth animations.
+I believe a personal portfolio project is crucial for a full-stack web developer as it showcases their skills, experience, and creativity, serving as a powerful tool for self-promotion and attracting potential clients or employers.

 ## Technologies Used